Smog-hit China aims for environmental stimulus as growth wanes

 Growth in Hebei slipped to 6.5 percent last year, one of the lowest rates in the country, and Premier Li told the province’s delegation to the annual parliament last month that central government should help out with preferential financing policies.

-“Hebei is enjoying favourable financing support due to its proximity to the capital and the urgency of cleaning up air pollution,” said Chen Bo, economist with the Central University of Finance and Economics.
+“Hebei is enjoying favorable financing support due to its proximity to the capital and the urgency of cleaning up air pollution,” said Chen Bo, economist with the Central University of Finance and Economics.

 The Hebei government would not comment for this story but has previously said banks had pledged a further 761.3 billion yuan to help develop the private sector in the province.